scherersebastian/home/docs/threat-modeling/checklists-requirements-catalogs-and-maturity-models.md

 Adding _another dashboard tool_ to a developer's toolbelt can be met with justifiable skepticism.
 Or even better, another Excel spreadsheet.
 Yet, there are tools that stand out in their efforts to bridge the traditional and the modern.

 Take _OSSF Scorecard_, for instance.
 While not flawless, it serves as a beacon for where we should be heading.
-This tool transcends the checkbox mentality, offering a comprehensive assessment of your code against pivotal security heuristics.
+This tool transcends the checkbox mentality, offering a comprehensive assessment of your repo against pivotal security heuristics.
 Presented as scores ranging from 0 to 10, Scorecard provides developers with an immediate sense of potential security hotspots.

 But here's the real game-changer (_~overused word_): tools like Scorecard are designed for the modern development ecosystem.
 They can operate as GitHub Actions, seamlessly integrating into our workflow.
 This means that with a mere push of a button, Scorecard can be scaled across every developer project, ensuring consistent and automated security checks.